AI Safety & Security - Stay Safe in the AI Age

 Most AI tools with education

-Deepfakes, AI scams, data privacy
+Deepfakes, AI misleading schemes, data privacy

 Usage patterns, dependency